Lekejosh/Road-Transportation-System/README.md

 # ROAD TRANSPORT RESERVATION API

-### NB: This is a school project

 ### Introduction
-This project is a school assignment for a road transportation reservation system, where customers often plan their travel depending on their destination.
+This project is a mini for a road transportation reservation system, where customers often plan their travel depending on their destination.

 ### Project Support Features
 * User can Signup and Login to their accounts